Welsh Springer Spaniel

 The Welsh Springer Spaniel is a working dog whose job is to ‘spring’ game so that the birds can be shot by the hunters.
 He is a somewhat smaller and lighter dog than the English Springer with a dark red coat on a white background.
 More recently the Welsh Springer has drifted away from his working life and become a family dog.
-It should always be remembered that he is at heart an intelligent, energetic working dog who needs to have his energies channelled in the right direction.
+It should always be remembered that he is at heart an intelligent, energetic working dog who needs to have his energies channeled in the right direction.
 He will need to live in a house with a garden and have access to the open countryside.
 Ideally he should have around two hours exercise every day.
 His fine, medium length, glossy coat will need grooming regularly to keep it in good condition and free from debris.

-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 - The Welsh Springer’s longish ears can harbour a build up of wax and can be liable to ear infection if not regularly checked and cleaned.

-Ask the breeder to show you the certificates for the above tests/screening for both parents (or check the KC’s health test results finder).
+Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

-(for which there are currently no genetic or screening tests for sire or dam)
+(For which there are currently no genetic or screening tests for sire or dam)

-- Immune mediated haemolytic anaemia
+- Immune mediated haemolytic anaemia (IMHA)

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.
-Some breeders will also agree to contribute towards medical costs or refund purchase price.

-You are strongly advised to buy from a breeder who uses (or is prepared to use) the RSPCA / BVA AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk
+You are strongly advised to buy from a breeder who uses (or is prepared to use) the AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk